SAP-samples/btp-developer-guide-cap/documentation/eventing/deploy/kyma/install-mock-server-kyma.md

 # Install Mock Server in SAP BTP Kyma Runtime

 ## Pre requisite
-The Remote Service Integration tutorial was executed and mock server was deployed onKyma and destination was created following steps [here](../../../remote-service/install-mock-server/install-mock-server-kyma.md)
+The Remote Service Integration tutorial was executed and mock server was deployed on Kyma and destination was created following steps [here](../../../remote-service/install-mock-server/install-mock-server-kyma.md)

 ## Re-Deploy the Mock Server Application